A guide to help your group manage refugees’ expectations and communicate your role regarding accommodation

 - Availability or style of furnishings within the property.

 There may be frustrations that come up in relation to the property that are entirely solvable, such as a leak in the property, broken windows etc. These are issues that could arise for any tenant in any property.
-Where this is the case, as a Group you could assist the family to liaise with their landlord on outlining how and when repairs will be made.
-In this case, try to avoid taking on the responsibility for liaising with the landlord directly on problems, as it will be more useful for the family to take control of these day to day matters as soon as possible.
+Where this is the case, as a group you could assist the family to liaise with their landlord on outlining how and when repairs will be made.
+In this case, try to avoid taking on the responsibility for liaising with the landlord directly on problems, as it will be more useful for the family to take control of these day to day matters, although the family will of course need help to do this as they settle in.

 Things to keep in mind